Brmanzo/ECS_150_Project_2_submission/REPORT.md

 Based on this requirement, we decided to use a linked list, where the data need not be recopied and transfered with every adjustment.
 This serves us well as datapoints are stored in the same address space from initialization until the program ends.
-Rather than doubly linked, we used a singly linked list, as there is no need to traverse backwards.
-As we prioritize FIFO, only the head is truly read from and removed.
-To implement this, we used a standard series of node structs within a queue struct as taught in ECS36C.
+Initially we had thought to use a singly linked list, as there is no need to traverse backwards - as we prioritize FIFO, usually only the head is truly read from and removed.
+We ended up creating a doubly linked list - when deleting a node within any queue, the surrounding elements must be rejoined.
+To do this, we need to keep track of the prev in addition to next.
+To implement the linked list, we used a standard series of node structs (holding value, prev, next) within a queue struct as taught in ECS36C.
 Each node holds a void pointer to represent any possible given value.
 This pointer does not need any extra memory allocated towards it, as the inputted structures already exist when enqueued.
      The makefile we wrote for the libuthread files works by compiling each .c file into a .o, and then compiling all .o files into a .a static library.
 The advantage of which being that all object files are linked together without